felix-dumit/FSDDropdownPicker/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ### Create instance
-You can create an intance directly by passing in an `NSArray` of items that conform to the `FSDPickerItemProtocol`, if you just want an item with a name and image you can use the provided `FSDPickerItem` :
+You can create an intance directly by passing in an `NSArray<id<FSDPickerItemProtocol>>*` , if you just want an item with a name and image you can use the provided `FSDPickerItem` :

 ```objc
 FSDPickerItem* item1 = [[FSDPickerItem alloc] initWithName:@"name" andImage:[UIImage imageNamed:@"1"]];